-In waters designated as MUN, radionuclides shall not be present in concentrations that are deleterious to human, plant, animal, or aquatic life or that result in the accumulation of radionuclides in the food web to an extent that presents a hazard to human, plant, animal, or aquatic life.
+The Basin Plan states that in waters designated as MUN, radionuclides shall not be present in concentrations that are deleterious to human, plant, animal, or aquatic life or that result in the accumulation of radionuclides in the food web to an extent that presents a hazard to human, plant, animal, or aquatic life.
 The Project does not release radionuclides and SCE is unaware of any instances in which radionuclides have been detected in Project-affected stream reaches.